iondrimba/navigation-test/README.md

 * gulp optimize (run optimization tasks)
 * gulp bump-patch / minor / major (update files with version number)

-__Semantic Versioning:__
+####Semantic Versioning:

-The bump-versions tasks should be executed after your deploy task The task will rename the file app.js to app.version.js, the same will be done to the app.css.
+The bump-versions tasks should be executed after your deploy and optimize task The task will rename the file app.js to app.version.js, the same will be done to the app.css.
 After that the index.html is updated with the new file references.